0aveRyan/learn-wp-cli/0-intro-to-wp-cli.md

 By making commands that focus on doing one thing, the results of one command can be passed into arguments for another command, making them much more versitile and composible.

 There are two primary ways to compose commands together:
-1. Stuffing a command in a bash variable used by another.
+1. Using a subshell to use the results of a command inside another
 1. Using `xargs` to pass response items to the second command.

-In general, I find the `xargs` syntax easier on the eyes, but there isn't a right way to do it, and sometimes there are benefits to bash variables and loops.
+In general, I find the `xargs` syntax easier on the eyes, but there isn't a right way to do it, and sometimes there are benefits to subshells and loops.

 ### Scenario: Delete All Drafts For a Specific User